AniTho/optimization-project/README.md

 ## Checklist:

-- [ ] Train a classifier which will be used for data subset selection.
+- [x] Use a classifier for feature extraction which will be used for data subset selection.
 - [ ] Train a W-GAN which will be used for comparison.
 Train it on MNIST, CIFAR, LSUN and CelebA dataset.
 - [ ] Use random selection technique for selecting a small subset (say ~10-30%) of data and then train WGAN on each selected subset.
 - [ ] Use submodularity for selecting a small subset (say ~10-30%) of data and then train WGAN on each selected subset.